-The New Zealand ETA visa requirements for eligible citizens will involve:
+The New Zealand eTA requirements for eligible citizens include:

-- Paying the visa fee with a credit or debit card.
+- Paying the visa fee and NZ tourist levy (if applicable) with a credit or debit card.

 - Having a current email address to receive the eTA to New Zealand in the inbox.

-Those with the New Zealand eTA wishing to stay in the country longer, or to study, work or live will require a different type of New Zealand visa before traveling.
-However, no matter which visa for New Zealand is obtained, an overstayed New Zealand visa can incur severe penalties.
+Those with the New Zealand eTA wishing to stay in the country longer for tourism purposes, or to study, work or live in NZ will require a different type of New Zealand visa before travelling.
+However, no matter which visa for New Zealand is obtained, an overstayed New Zealand visa or NZeTA can incur severe penalties.

-If a foreign citizen finds themselves with an overstayed New Zealand tourist visa, then they are legally obliged to leave the country immediately.
-Travelers who remain in New Zealand illegally may be subject to the following overstaying New Zealand visa penalties:
+If a foreign citizen finds themselves with an expired New Zealand tourist visa or NZeTA then they are legally obliged to leave the country immediately.
+Travellers who remain illegally may be subject to the following overstaying New Zealand visa penalties:

 - Prohibition from working, studying and having access to healthcare.